-- (e) identifies methods and facilities for servicing; - (f) includes groundwater and soil permeability tests; and - (g) any other matters identified by County Policy. - 3.5.11 Commercial subdivision and development that, in the opinion of the relevant Decision Authority, could have a significant impact on the community and environment, shall be controlled through the process of Land Use Bylaw amendment by redesignation to an appropriate Designated District in the Land Use Bylaw and, in areas where there is an Intermunicipal Development Plan or an Area Structure Plan, by amendment to the appropriate Plan.
+- (b) designates suitable building sites; - (c) ensures the functional integrity of the adjacent roads is maintained through the use of service roads and limited access points; - (d) defines standards of development consistent with the County's Land Use Bylaw, including architectural, landscaping, and sign controls; - (e) identifies methods and facilities for servicing; - (f) includes groundwater and soil permeability tests; and - (g) any other matters identified by County Policy. - 3.5.8 Commercial subdivision and development that could have a significant impact on the community and environment, shall be controlled through the process of Land Use Bylaw amendment by redesignation to an appropriate Designated District in the Land Use Bylaw and, in areas where there is an Intermunicipal Development Plan or an Area Structure Plan, by amendment to the appropriate Plan.